-2020 €'000 2019 €'000
+2021 €'000 2020 €'000

-Balance at beginning of the year 3,458 3,458
+Balance at beginning of the year Inflationary adjustment 3,458 342 3,458

-Balance at end of the year 3,458 3,458
+Balance at end of the year 3,800 3,458

 During 2018, the group acquired lands that are subject to an integrated pollution control licence.
-The group has estimated the costs to remediate the contaminated lands subject to this licence as €3,458,000.
+The group has estimated the costs to remediate the contaminated lands subject to this licence as €3,800,000 (2020:€3,458,000).
 It is not certain what level of soil and/or groundwater remediation might be required as this would depend on what environmental risk is determined or if decontamination is undertaken prior to the future development or sale of the site.
-At present the amounts involved and the expected timing of those cash flows are significantly uncertain, are based on management judgement and on expert external advice, where possible, and will to a large degree depend on the outcome of ongoing interaction with the EPA.
-We believe that any cash outflows necessary may arise within 5-10 years, however this may change and will be subject to ongoing review.
+At present the amounts involved and the expected timing of those cash flows are significantly uncertain, are based on management judgement and on expert external advice, where possible, and will to a large degree depend on the outcome of ongoing interaction with the Environmental Protection Agency (EPA).
+The directors believe that any cash outflows necessary may arise within 5-10 years, however this may change and will be subject to ongoing review.